Silicones in hair products

-In response, beauty industry have introduced what’s known as “water soluble silicones” to address negative effects of non-soluble silicones while also keeping its benefits, especially to those of us with chemically-treated and curly hair.
+In response, to these issues beauty industry introduced “water soluble silicones” to address negative effects of non-soluble silicones while also keeping its benefits, especially to those of us with chemically-treated and / or curly hair.
 In hair care, cosmetic manufacturers add silicones to shampoos, conditioners, and styling products to help create the slip needed to detangle and give hair a silky shine and manageability.
-Let’s look at how silicones types differ.
+Let’s take a look at how silicones types differ.

-These are silicones that cannot be removed or penetrated with water, which can inadvertently damage the hair.
+These are silicones that you cannot remove or penetrate with water, which can inadvertently damage the hair.
 This happens by silicones “sticking” to the hair surface creating a plastic-like film, preventing strands to absorb water, air and nutrients.
 Without regular usage of clarifying shampoo, hair becomes dry and brittle – which leads to damage and breakage.
-These types of silicones do, however, have an advantage when protecting hair against high heat styling, being a lot more efficient in this task than most natural oils.
+With a caveat, these types of silicones have an advantage when protecting hair against high heat styling, being a lot more efficient in this task than most natural oils.

-If you do find yourself using products with non-soluble silicones or only just came about to learning about its culprits, these silicones can be removed from the hair shaft by washing with clarifying shampoos or shampoos with harsh sulfates.
+If you do find yourself using products with non-soluble silicones or only just came about to learning about its culprits, you can remove these silicones from the hair shaft by washing with clarifying shampoos otherwise known, as shampoos with surfactants.
 These types of shampoos, although sometime necessary, are drying to the strands.
 The problem with non-soluble silicones is the fact that they seal the hair shaft completely, allowing no moisture to penetrate the hair shaft until you wash out the silicone.
-As an alternative to clarifying shampoos, you can use apple cider vinegar rinse to remove product build up.
+As an alternative to clarifying shampoos, you can use apple cider vinegar rinse to remove mild product build up.

 Some non-soluble silicones that are typically found in hair products include: